-Regulators often have powers to require information from people.
+Regulators often have powers to require information from people, other than from the individual under investigation.
 They will sometimes make these requests using 'statutory powers'.
 These are powers that a regulator has from legislation to help them in an investigation.
 You have to provide the information, but it is good practice to tell service users (if possible) when you have disclosed information about them.